 The boy could not explain what happened.
 He felt, at first, an understandable force—his father pushing the cart and running.
 But then there was a mighty wind that caused him to fall down flat on the bottom of the cart, unbalanced body and mind by the incredible speed.

 Don't look back, his father had said.
 He couldn't now if he wanted to.

-And for his soft lamentations for the swordsman he was once, he could not deny the swordsman he was now.
+And for all his lamentations for the swordsman he was once, he still could not deny the swordsman he was now.
 He was still one for whom a rabble such as this was no match.

-He was around the dilapidated fisher's hut and ploughing through the first of them before they could react.
+He was around the dilapidated fisher's hut and plowing through the first of them before they could react.

 He hadn't fought in a long time.
 But it was still in him, the familiarity of battle rushing back to him, overpowering the last effects of the poison.

 They cut him first, a shallow but long slash across his sword arm.